Clinical Applications and Techniques to Provide Excellent Outcomes for Patients

 I then take a second impression to capture the finer details.
 For even more accuracy, re-align it on the arch with Honigum Pro Quad Fast , a fast-setting light body impression material.

 Place back in the mouth, and it will set in about 2-2 ½minutes.
 Once competed and removed, I have an excellent matrix to make a highly accurate temporary restoration.

 Compared to sending your case to a lab, working chairside saves time and money, and produces more accurate long-term provisional crowns.

 In the past, we’ve been compromised by temporary materials that are simply not designed to be worn long-term.
 The material for long-term provisional crowns that can handle wear and tear over time, even against porcelain, is LuxaCrown.

 A common case is when a patient needs a crown, but they simply don’t have the money.
-LuxaCrown is designed to last 1-5 years so I can provide something that will protect and restore the tooth for a significant amount of time, allowing patients to establish the means to afford the porcelain crown.
+LuxaCrown is designed to be long-lasting so I can provide something that will protect and restore the tooth for a significant amount of time, allowing patients to establish the means to afford the porcelain crown.

 LuxaCrown addresses the finer marginal areas, forming a reliable seal that avoids bacterial leakage.
 LuxaCrown is a self-curing injectable material, that when placed in the matrix, sets on the tooth much like a very high-quality impression.
 Once removed from the matrix, trim, polish, and seat for a final restoration where margins are distinctly captured and defined.